ipbes/globalassessment/readme.md

 - Japanese: https://doi.org/10.5281/zenodo.3826698

 # Global assessment report on biodiversity and ecosystem services of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services
 IPBES (2019): Global assessment report on biodiversity and ecosystem services of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services.
 E. S. Brondizio, J. Settele, S. Díaz, and H. T. Ngo (editors).
 IPBES secretariat, Bonn, Germany.
-XXX pages. https://doi.org/10.5281/zenodo.3831674
+XXX pages. https://doi.org/10.5281/zenodo.3831674 [RESERVED]

 # Chapter 1.
 Assessing a planet in transformation: Rationale and approach of the IPBES Global Assessment on Biodiversity and Ecosystem Services
 DOI: https://doi.org/10.5281/zenodo.3831852